 Ease of Use

 A device isn’t of much use if you can’t really use it easily enough.
 It should be simple to operate.

 Unlike most binoculars, the best monoculars may come with built-in video cameras so you can take videos and movies.
 You may be able to save the images on a micro SD card, or perhaps transfer the files to a PC or display the videos on a TV.

 Most of these devices use batteries, but you should check how long they last.

 Obviously the better monoculars with more features will cost more.
 That’s why on our list we’ve picked the best ones for certain price points.

-The best night vision monoculars can be used for a wide variety of nighttime activities.
+The night vision monoculars can be used for a wide variety of nighttime activities.
 Sure, they can be fun.
-But they can be immensely useful for serious activities like security, night rescue, and hunting.
+But they can be immensely useful for serious activities like security, night rescue, and hunting (speaking of hunting at night, if you are using a gun it would be wise to use a night vision scope).
 These gadgets may seem like toys, but many professionals can use them for their work.

 Still, there’s no denying the fun factor, and of course camping and hiking at night can be fun as well.
 Take one along with you.
 The best night vision monoculars may keep you safe and boost the fun as well!